nvda-es/devguides_translation/original_docs/w10addoninternals.md

 When the add-on loads, it performs four things:

 1. Enables tracking of missing UIA events.
 For example, until May 2017, controller for event (an event fired by a control that depends on another control such as an edit field with search suggestions) wasn't available in NVDA screen reader, but search suggestion announcement was made possible as this add-on added this event.
 2. Extends or replaces NVDA's UIA support subsystem if NVDA does not come with support for newer UIA interfaces.
-This is the case for notification event which NVDA natively does not support yet.
+This is the case for notification event which NVDA natively does not support prior to 2018.2.
 3. Adds user interface elements for this add-on, specifically add-on settings.
 4. Checks for add-on updates if told to do so.